Broadband Map receives commissions from partners. Read details on the Transparency Page.

 By Christian Smith

 Prioritization policies determine how network operators manage traffic on a cell network when capacity is constrained.
-Rather than treating all subscribers equally, network operators often advantage some users over others.
+Rather than treating all subscribers equally, network operators advantage some users over others.

-Jump To Network-Specific Policies:
+Jump to Network-Specific Policies:

 When Priority Matters